Tannhauser Orchestra (formerly just Tannhauser) was founded in 2007 by main songwriter Erick de Deyn.

 ‘Veneralia’ was released on October 13, 2015.
 Dark Entries‘ Danny Quetin wrote: “With Veneralia , Tannhauser Orchestra have made the ultimate record that perfectly summarizes their career”.

 After a hiatus of four years, Tannhauser Orchestra released a new EP called ‘Songs of Travel and Other Universes’ in 2019.
+The Blog That Celebrates Itself interviewed the band for the occasion.

 The Venus Trilogy